 Ensuring the success of your SMS campaigns: Key takeaways

 SMS messages are an oft-ignored marketing tool that takes some time, effort, and experimentation to master.
 It is essential for every marketing team as SMS marketing has proven to be an important part of almost every integrated marketing channel.
-However, it is also crucial to measure how your campaign is performing so that you can get the maximum benefit out of your efforts.
+However, it is also crucial to measure how your campaign is performing so that you can get the maximum benefit out of the effort and cost of SMS marketing.

 Despite the emergence of other sophisticated marketing tools, the power of SMS marketing is unmatchable in numerous ways.
 Due to the potentially massive SMS marketing ROI that your business could achieve, it is highly likely to be irreplaceable in the near future.